-This Superheated Vapors approximately behaves like a gas.
-An example of vapours used for engineering purpose is wet steam, ammonia etc.
+These Superheated Vapors approximately behave like a gas.
+An example of vapors used for engineering purposes is wet steam, ammonia, etc.

-A perfect gas or an idle gas is one which strictly obeys all gas laws under all conditions of temperature and also pressures.
+A perfect gas or an idle gas is one that strictly obeys all gas laws under all conditions of temperature and also pressures.

-The Pressure (p) exerted by the Gas, the Volume (v) occupied by it and also its Temperature (T) are three variables control the Physical properties of a gas.
+The Pressure (p) exerted by the Gas, the Volume (v) occupied by it, and also its Temperature (T) are three variables that control the physical properties of a gas.

-So, Here are the Important Law of Perfect Gases
+So, here are the Important laws of Perfect Gases